Working Papers

 Learning Traps

-Under policy uncertainty, policy choices generate a tradeoff between payoffs and information.
-Incumbent leaders can implement their preferred policy, but if the outcome is bad, constituents learn this and threaten office removal.
-I show that, in a repeated setting, the optimal policy of leaders constrained by this threat of information revelation is nonmonotone in beliefs about policy efficacy.
+When constituents are uncertain about whether a leader’s policies are aligned with their interests, policy choices generate a tradeoff between payoffs and information.
+Leaders can implement their preferred policy, but if the outcome is bad, constituents learn this and threaten office removal.
+I show that, in a repeated setting, the optimal policy of leaders constrained by this threat of information revelation is nonmonotone in beliefs that the leader’s policies are aligned with constituents.
 At extremal beliefs, leaders experiment with the most extreme policy that keeps them in office.
-At middle beliefs, they implement spatially intermediate "learning trap" policies that halt learning about the optimal policy when it would be most useful.
-I apply the model to the post-1861 reforms ending serfdom in Imperial Russia, arguing that by combining elements of liberalism and serfdom to obfuscate inference about policy efficacy, these reforms represent a learning trap, in contrast to the pre-1861 status quo of serfdom and post-1906 experiments with liberal economic reform.
+At middle beliefs, they implement spatially intermediate “learning trap” policies that halt learning about the optimal policy when it would be most useful.
+I illustrate applications of the model to political contagion and economic policymaking, and provide a case study that examines how the 1861 reforms ending serfdom in Imperial Russia represented a “learning trap.”

 Transgressions in Organizations (with Kim Sarnoff)